Header images courtesy of AFCD and @kla6.traveller (via Instagram)

 On Wilson’s Trail, be sure to follow the signs to Devil’s Peak Fortifications, or you might end up taking a slight detour!
 The hike takes only an hour, so it’s certainly suitable for beginners or anyone looking for a short hike before having some fresh seafood for dinner at Lei Yue Mun.

 While the current structure seen at Tung Chung Fort (東涌炮台) dates back to the Qing dynasty in the early 1830s, the original was actually built hundreds of years prior to that, in the Shun Hei era of the Southern Song dynasty, between 1174 and 1189.
 After being rebuilt in the nineteenth century by the Qing government, it became a command post defending against pirates and the British.
 However, it was abandoned after Hong Kong was leased to Britain.
 During the Second World War, it was also occupied by the Japanese before being abandoned again shortly after.

-From the Tung Chung MTR Station, head to the Tung Chung Town Centre and take the bus 3M heading in the direction of the Mui Wo Ferry Pier and get off at Sheung Lang Pei station.
+From Tung Chung Station, head to the Tung Chung Town Centre and take bus 3M heading in the direction of the Mui Wo Ferry Pier and get off at Sheung Lang Pei station.
 After walking for two minutes, you’ll find yourself at Tung Chung Fort next to Tung Chung Public School, which closed down in 2003.